andrewhao/built-to-last-talk/slides.md

 --

-This can later be packaged up in a gem, or slowly extracted
+This can later be packaged up in a gem if your systems are spread out

 ---